eddieantonio/cmput296/lab-8.md

 > console.
 What kind of output do you get?
 What does
 > `document.getElementById()` do?

-Now type this in console:
+Now type this in the console:

 ```javascript
 h1.innerText